canvasxyz/canvas/docs/index.md

 ```

 <TextRow title="About Canvas">
-  <TextItem>Canvas is a framework for writing any web application as a decentralized protocol, running over a peer-to-peer network.</TextItem>
+  <TextItem>Canvas is a framework for writing web applications as decentralized protocols.</TextItem>
-  <TextItem>Instead of code running on a single hosted backend, Canvas applications are defined as TypeScript functions, running on both the browser and server.</TextItem>
+  <TextItem>Canvas applications are defined as <strong>multiplayer contracts</strong> in TypeScript, which run on both the browser and server.</TextItem>
-  <TextItem>When users interact with the application, their actions are relayed between everyone on the network and executed by each client, using the same technology that powers multiplayer game engines.</TextItem>
+  <TextItem>User actions are relayed between everyone on the network, and executed by each client.
+They have access to a conflict-free multiwriter database, which allows interactions to be merged out-of-order.</TextItem>
-  <TextItem>It's like smart contracts on the blockchain, except you can get started without learning a new language, issuing a token, or solving scalability issues.</TextItem>
+  <TextItem>This also means that unlike blockchains, they don't need to wait for consensus, and aren't limited by throughput or token requirements.</TextItem>
-  <TextItem>For decentralized app developers today, you can use Canvas as a peer-to-peer network with state sync for applications like chat, games, and governance.
+  <TextItem>For developers today, you can use Canvas as a peer-to-peer network with persistent state, for applications like chat, games, and governance.
 Or, if you add a data availability service, you can use it as a fully-fledged decentralized app platform.</TextItem>
 </TextRow>

 <FeatureRow title="Interoperable Everywhere" detail="Canvas supports any cryptographically verifiable authentication strategy, including Web3 wallets, W3C DIDs, and even Apple & Google SSO.
 You can write your own custom adapters to support other authorization methods.">